 Naloxone is a medication that can quickly reverse an opioid-induced overdose.
 It can save a person’s life and keep them stable until paramedics arrive to provide further care.
 The medication comes in several forms – mainly as an injection or a nasal spray (pictured above) – and is typically prescribed by a doctor to those who may need it for themselves or a loved one.

 On August 31st, International Overdose Awareness Day, start the conversation & educate others.
 We all have the opportunity to make a difference, raise awareness and help break the stigma of drug-related deaths.

 Take care if you need to and remember…Together, we heal.
 Together, we recover.

-Sign up for Tuesday night’s Herren Project Grief Support Group here.
+Sign up for Tuesday or Wednesday night’s Herren Project Grief Support Group here.